CDAGaming/CraftPresence-Mirror/README.md

     *   Server Support is unavailable in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus enabled)
     *   Minecraft 1.1.0 and below may not work on Forge, and may require a Modified Minecraft Jar with Risugami's ModLoader + ModLoaderMP

-**Support for issues related to Vanilla code, Forge, or Risugami's ModLoader is extremely limited**
+**Support for issues related to Vanilla code, Forge, or older/deprecated ModLoaders is extremely limited**

 ## Disclaimers & Additional Info